 Rapid climate change - a global process

 It is extremely unlikely that natural climate variability contributed more than 25% to the climate warming in the past 60 years.
 The large part of observed warming, at least 74 %, are virtually certain attributable to human activities (Huber & Knutti, 2012).
-Most of the warming occurred in the last 35 years, and since the beginning of modern record-keeping (1880), 16 of the 17 warmest years were within the 21st century, with the last 3 years on the top (NASA, 2017).
+Most of the warming occurred in the last 35 years, and since the beginning of modern record-keeping (1880), 19 of the warmest years have occurred since the year 2000, with 2016 and 2020 having been the hottest (NASA, 2021).
 In the current perspective, measures taken to mitigate the progressing climate warming are not promising.
 All industrial countries are likely to fail in complying with their promise of reducing greenhouse gas emissions (Victor et al., 2017).
 Amplifying anthropogenic climate change will increasingly affect all life on Earth.
 The effects of climate change, however, differ from region to region, from one ecosystem, life form, or species to another.
 The detection of its ecological impacts require a variety of means ranging from remote sensing, field-based long-term surveillance to experimental studies.

 Global biodiversity declines

 While species richness may be increasing at regional scales in many parts of the world, mostly through the introduction of non-native species, biodiversity is decreasing on the global scale (Sax & Gaines, 2003).
-The sixth mass extinction event in Earth's history might have already commenced (Isbell et al., 2017), with probably much higher rates of global species extinctions compared to levels observed in the fossil record; the actual extinction of species, however, is very difficult to verify (Barnosky et al., 2011).
+The sixth mass extinction event in Earth's history might have already commenced (Isbell et al., 2017), with extinction rates of vascular plants estimated to be up to 500 times above the background rate and nearly 600 extinctions since Linnaeus published Species Plantarum in the mid-18th century (Humphreys et al., 2019 ).
+The actual extinction of species, however, is very difficult to verify (Barnosky et al., 2011).
 Even if the ultimate extinction is delayed, population decline to the point where many species exist only as remnants of their former abundance will be an immediate challenge for biodiversity monitoring and biological conservation (Briggs, 2017).
 Climate change can become a major driver of biodiversity decline (Bellard et al., 2012), affecting both areas already strongly transformed by human activities as well as remote semi-natural and natural ecosystems.
 Climate change impacts may be masked or enhanced by other direct and indirect anthropogenic impacts, such as landscape fragmentation, habitat conversion and species invasions.
 Remote areas such as many mountain summit regions, however, are little affected by human population pressure and land use activity and, thus, can provide an ideal 'natural laboratory' for ecological research on climate change impacts.

 Mountain regions - hot spots of organismic diversity